Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 GitHub was used for version control, ensuring that any changes automatically triggered the pipeline, leading to deployments on an EC2 instance provisioned through CloudFormation.
 This made software updates faster and more efficient.

 ### Environment Setup
-The development process began with configuring a remote EC2 instance and establishing secure SSH access by generating a key pair for authentication.
-To safeguard the private key, I adjusted its permissions using the following command, which restricts the key file to read-only access for the owner, preventing unauthorized access.
+The development process started by configuring a remote EC2 instance and setting up secure SSH access with a key pair.
+I secured the private key by setting its permissions to read-only for the owner, preventing unauthorized access.
 ![image](https://github.com/user-attachments/assets/e2106c4e-0e46-46d4-8682-7ece63271389)

-With the "Remote – SSH extension" in Visual Studio Code, remote development felt as seamless as working locally.
+Using the "Remote – SSH extension" in Visual Studio Code, remote development felt seamless.
+Once the key pair was ready, I connected to the EC2 instance with `ssh -i "nextwork keypair.pem" ec2-user@44.202.28.117`, enabling interaction via its public IPv4 DNS address.

 ![image](https://github.com/user-attachments/assets/4ff35c90-5381-4851-8293-dd4ca76d2f61)

 To establish the core environment, Java and Maven were installed on the EC2 instance.
 The application’s framework was then structured using Maven’s archetype feature, which provided a standardized directory layout for both code and web assets.